-- Compliance with all applicable national equality laws. - Zero-tolerance of any form of unlawful discrimination: promoting a workplace free from bullying, harassment, victimisation, racism, or any other form of abuse. - Demonstrate a commitment to inclusion: by having a Diversity and Inclusion policy or equivalent, that covers gender, gender identity/expression, marital/civil partnership status, race, religion, ethnicity, disability, age, sexual orientation, socio-economic background, and nationality. - Provide training to all staff covering equality, diversity, and inclusion principles. - Provide evidence where requested, of how services are inclusive and accessible to all intended users, such as people with disabilities as well as people from all diversity groups.
+- Compliance with all applicable national equality laws. - Zero-tolerance of any form of unlawful discrimination: promoting a workplace free from bullying, harassment, victimisation, racism, or any other form of abuse. - Demonstrate a commitment to inclusion: by having a Diversity and Inclusion policy or equivalent, that covers gender, gender identity/expression, marital/civil partnership status, race, religion, ethnicity, disability, age, sexual orientation, socio-economic background, and nationality. - Provide training to all staff covering equality, diversity, and inclusion principles. - Take measures to widen access to employment opportunities amongst local people, including diverse groups, the unemployed and people who are currently under-represented within the supplier's workforce. - Provide evidence where requested by Lloyd's, of how services are inclusive and accessible to all intended users, such as people with disabilities as well as people from all diversity groups.